protojour/domain-engine/docs/src/data_stores.md

 ### Collection names

-The ArangoDB integration uses the names of entities in the data domain (verbatim) as collection names.
-These get resolved first, and cannot collide.
+The ArangoDB integration uses the names of entities in the data domain (verbatim, case sensitive) as _collection names_.
+These get resolved first, and cannot collide, as `def` names are required to be unique within a domain.

 _Edge collections_ are named according to the subject's name for an entity relationship.
-Collisions may occur, and is solved by prefixing with the subject.
+Collisions may occur here, and are solved by prefixing the relation name with its subject.

+This domain will generate or require three collections:

 ```ontol
 def Book (